Flower

 Pruning

-Prune after flowering to shape the plant and encourage new growth.
+Trim after flowering to maintain shape and encourage growth for the following year.

 Conclusion